-Base Breaker: Bret Hart, in recent years has split the IWC into two camps that only agree on one thing, that Bret was a technically gifted wrestler, everything else, his charisma, mic skills, status as The Woobie or a man wallowing in wangst, feud with Shawn Michaels, the Montreal Screwjob, his opinion on wrestling today, will turn into a pretty massive debate.
+- Base-Breaking Character: Bret Hart has split the IWC into two camps that only agree on one thing, that Bret was a technically sound wrestler.
+Everything else, his charisma, mic skills, his nonstop wallowing in the past, his feud with Shawn Michaels, the Montreal Screwjob, or his opinion on wrestling today will turn into a pretty massive debate.

-- Let's see, Goldberg gave him a career ending concussion, watched his brother Owen Hart die on live television, the Montreal Screwjob, suffered a near-fatal stroke, his TWO divorces (albeit the first one was largely his own fault) and the death of two of his best friends, Brian Pillman and Davey Boy Smith, too.
-Not to mention Test, the wrestler he trained, and is currently battling prostate cancer.
+- Let's see, Goldberg gave him a career ending concussion, watched his brother Owen Hart die on live television, the Montreal Screwjob, suffered a near-fatal stroke, his TWO divorces (albeit the first one was largely his own fault), the death of four of his best friends, Brian Pillman, Rick Rude, Curt Hennig and Davey Boy Smith, not to mention Test, the wrestler he trained, and is currently battling prostate cancer.
 Anything else?